- 1 Melilotus , natural anti-inflammatory, venous and lymphatic tonic

 Botanical description of Melilotus

-Annual or biannual, erect, fast growing herbaceous plant.
+Annual or biennial, erect, fast growing herbaceous plant.
 It appears at the beginning of spring, producing soft buds, with trifoliate leaves, very similar to those of alfalfa but more rounded (it is easy to confuse both plants at that stage).

 The stem is tall, with numerous ramifications, at the end of which the inflorescence appears, arranged in a spike or cluster shape.
 It blooms from late spring to late summer.
 The fruit is a miniature pod that is barely visible to the naked eye.